-For this test, the transducer goes down your throat and into your esophagus (the swallowing tube that connects your mouth to your stomach).
-Because it’s closer to your heart, it can get a clearer picture.
+For this test, the transducer goes down your throat and into your esophagus (the tube that connects your mouth to your stomach).
+Because it’s closer to your heart, it can create a clearer picture.

-Before the transesophageal echocardiogram, a nurse will put an intravenous line (IV) into a vein in your arm or hand so they can give you medications.
+What to expect.
+Before the transesophageal echocardiogram, a nurse will put an intravenous line (IV) into a vein in your arm or hand so they can give you medication.
 A technician will stick EKG electrodes on your chest.
 They’ll also put a blood pressure monitor on your arm and a pulse oximeter clip on your finger to watch your vital signs.

 You’ll get a mild sedative to help you relax.

 The test takes about 10 to 30 minutes.
 Then, someone will take out the probe.
-Nurses will monitor you for 20 to 30 minutes afterward.
+Nurses will watch you for 20 to 30 minutes afterward.

 Don’t eat or drink until the sedative wears off, which takes an hour after the test.
 You might still be drowsy or dizzy, so someone else should drive you home.